 What should you do if you know someone else is being bullied?

-- Care enough to do something about it, even if it does not affect you personally. - Tell someone your Class Teacher or a Coordinator - Report it online via Electronic E-School Management System
+- Care enough to do something about it, even if it does not affect you personally. - Tell someone your Class Teacher or a Coordinator - Report it via an E-School Management System.